-MS Fatigue is experienced as a direct result of damage to the Central Nervous System.
+MS fatigue is experienced as a direct result of damage to the central nervous system (CNS).
 It usually occurs more rapidly, lasts longer and takes more time to recover from than ordinary fatigue.

 In addition to these types of fatigue that are a direct result of MS, there are also the secondary causes of fatigue.
 This may be sleep disturbance due to pain; muscle spasms; low mood; and as a response to temperature insensitivity.